When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Nanoleaf Essentials Smart Light Bulb

-The Nanoleaf Essentials E27 is a standard-sized smart bulb with an unusual geometric shape ideal for exposed lighting.
+The Nanoleaf Essentials E27 is a standard-sized smart bulb with an unusual geometric shape that looks great in exposed light fixtures.

-If you already have a Google Home speaker or an Android TV, you don’t need a hub to choose from the over 16 million available colors.
+If you already have a Google Home speaker or an Android TV, you do not need a hub.
+Just connect and choose from over 16 million available colors.

-You can also create lighting scenes and set your lights on a schedule.
-Nanoleaf Essentials is the first smart bulb to implement Thread, a network technology that enables all your smart lights to connect and create a mesh network.
+You can create custom lighting scenes and set up schedules for your lights.
+The Nanoleaf Essentials line was the first to implement Thread, a network technology that connects all your smart lights into a mesh network.

-All in all, many smart light bulbs work with Google Home.
-However, not all of them offer seamless interaction with Google.
+There are many smart light bulbs that work with Google Home, but not all of them offer smooth, reliable interaction with Google Assistant.

-However, the bulbs illustrated above offer seamless integration with Google Assistant, so you can use voice commands to control them.
+The bulbs listed above all integrate well with Google Assistant, so you can control them using voice commands without frustration.

 See Also